lachrist/aran/README.md

   * `*`:
     If truthy, all traps are to be inserted when applicable, If falsy, insert never insert any trap.
-* `parent :: ESTree | null`, default `null`:
+* `parent :: ESTree | number | null`, default `null`:
-  In the event of instrumenting code before passing it to a direct eval call, this argument should refer to the node performing the call to the eval function.
+  In the event of instrumenting code before passing it to a direct eval call, this argument should be thuthy; else falsy.
-  Otherwise it should be `null`.
+  As this value is assigned to the `AranParent` property of the given `estree` argument, it makes sens to pass the estree node which triggered the direct eval call.
+  If it is a number, aran will assume it is a serial number and pass it to `aran.node(serial)` first.
 * `output :: *`:
   The instrumented output whose format depends on `options.output`.